Nav

 2015

-In 1988, a permit issued by the US Forest Service to Arrowhead Puritas Waters Inc. for the extraction of spring water from the San Bernardino Mountains expired.
-Despite the expired permit, Nestle Waters of North America (owner of Arrowhead Puritas Waters, Inc.) has continued to pay the annual usage fee of $524 for unlimited water extraction.
-The millions of gallons from the small springs which once fed Strawberry Creek is transported by truck to their Ontario and Morongo plants where it is bottled and taken to distribution points across the state.
-When water is tapped without a permit, proper oversight and monitoring evaporates.
+In 1988, a crucial permit issued by the US Forest Service to Arrowhead Puritas Waters Inc. for the extraction of spring water from the finite resources of the San Bernardino Mountains expired.
+Despite the expired permit, Nestle Waters of North America (owner of Arrowhead Puritas Waters, Inc.) has continued to pay an annual usage fee of just $524 for what amounts to unlimited, unregulated water extraction.
+Millions of gallons are siphoned from the small springs that once fed Strawberry Creek, then transported by truck to their Ontario and Morongo plants where the water is bottled and distributed across the state.
+When a critical public resource is tapped without proper permits, the requisite state or federal oversight and monitoring simply evaporates.

 Premiere: October 26-November 15, 2015